Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 17/README.md

 In Kubernetes, scheduling decisions determine where a pod runs within the cluster.
 While Kubernetes has a built-in **scheduler** that automatically assigns pods to nodes, administrators often need to influence **scheduling decisions** to ensure specific workloads run on designated nodes.

+- Nodes---> Memory,CPU,GPU,HDD,SSD,NVME intensive.
+- Scheduler not know these resource related spec of nodes we need to label a node with there resouces and then use affinity to help scheduler to take scheduling decision.

 To achieve this, Kubernetes provides **label-based scheduling techniques** such as:
 - **Node Selector** (Basic)
 - **Node Affinity and Anti-Affinity** (Advanced)